A Hidden English Gem

 Edington Arts have announced their programme for the year and there is more information about that on our What’s On page too.

-And then, of course, there is the Festival which will take place during the week before the August Bank Holiday though dates, theme and music have yet to be confirmed.
+And then, of course, there is the Festival which will take place during the week before the August Bank Holiday further details are also on our What’s On page.

 FIND OUT MORE